 Whey Protein

-Whey protein is one of the most popular types of protein powder on the market.
+Whey protein is easily the most poplu form of protein powder on the market today.
 It’s derived from cow’s milk and contains high levels of branched-chain amino acids (BCAAs) necessary for muscle growth and repair.
 Whey protein is also easy to digest, making it a good choice for people who have trouble digesting other protein powders.

 Whey Protein is also a fast-digesting protein which is why many people like to have a whey protein shake right after they workout to give their muscles a good shot of protein to begin the repair process after breaking down the muscle mass.